sillyhatday/GAMEBOY-MBC5-CPLD-2MB/POF Files/readme.md

 These are the files needed for programming your CPLD.

-The two suppoerted models each require their own file.
+The two supported models each require their own file.

 Choose the one for your 3064A or 3032A respectively.